turbobabr/Sketch-Plugins-Cookbook/README.md

 ## Flatten Vector Layer

-If you want to flatten a complex vector layer that contains several sub paths combined using different boolean operation into single layer, you can use `+MSShapeGroup.flatten` method.
+If you want to flatten a complex vector layer that contains several sub paths combined using different boolean operations into single layer, you can use `+MSShapeGroup.flatten` method.

 ![Flatten Vector Shape](./docs/flatten_vector_shape.png)